samsheriff/seccomp-proj/README.md

 `kubectl get nodes`

-As for the last part of the assignment and for deploying the Python microservice on our EKS cluster,
+And for deploying our microservices app on EKS, we'll do as follow:

 While working on this assignment, I constantly visited and was inspired by the following blogs, code repos, articles, etc.:
 - [Provision an EKS Cluster (AWS) by HashiCorp](https://developer.hashicorp.com/terraform/tutorials/kubernetes/eks)